Waigaon turmeric: Geographical indication

 It was awarded the Geographical Indication (GI) status tag from the Geographical Indications Registry, under the Union Government of India, on 3 June 2016 (valid until 25 March 2034).

 Waigaon Halad Utpadak Sangh from Samudrapur, proposed the GI registration of Waigaon Turmeric.
-After filing the application in March 2014, the turmeric was granted the GI tag in 2016 by the Geographical Indication Registry in Chennai, making the name "Waigaon Turmeric" exclusive to the turmeric grown in the region.
+After filing the application in March 2014, the turmeric was granted the GI tag in 2016 by the Geographical Indications Registry in Chennai, making the name "Waigaon Turmeric" exclusive to the turmeric grown in the region.
 It thus became the first turmeric variety from Maharashtra before Sangli Turmeric and the 21st type of goods from Maharashtra to earn the GI tag.